HomeTrue North Blog

 Final Thoughts

-There is no particularly wrong time to visit Montreal as each season provides different events, weather, and attractions.
-There are always fun events and things to do, regardless of when you arrive.
+You can visit Montreal any time of the year.
+Each season has different weather conditions, events, and attractions.
+There are always fun things to do, regardless of when you visit.

-The cons for each season: in the summer, the temperature and humidity may be uncomfortable.
-Montreal is the most costly and congested during this season.
-In the autumn, the temperature is still bearable, but it becomes colder as the season draws to a close, and there may be rain or snow.
-It's also the second most popular period after summer, so you will still encounter some crowds.
-During the winter, the weather can be very cold with snow and ice.
-Cancellations of flights and changes to your vacation arrangements are possible.
-Spring’s weather can be unpredictable.
-It also offers fewer unique festivals and events.
+The cons for each season: Summer can be humid and top attractions can be crowded.
+Fall has cooler temperatures and there may be rain or snow.
+It's also the second most popular tourist period after summer, so there will be some crowds.
+During winter, the weather can be very cold with snow and ice.
+Spring weather can be unpredictable.

 A woman walks her bike down a cobblestone street in Old Montreal